awslabs/ar-go-tools/README.md

 ## Source Code Organization

-The executables are in the `cmd` folder, we have one executable per tool listed.
+The executables are in the `cmd` folder.
+There are currently only two: `argot` and `racerg` (an experimental static data race detector).

 There is user documentation in the `doc` folder.

-The test data is in the `testdata` folder.
-All the Go source files used in the tests are in `testdata/src`.

 The library code, and most of the analysis implementations, is in the `analysis` folder.
-The main entry points are in the `load_progam.go` file for loading program and `analyzers.go` to call analyzers.
+The main entry points are in the `load_progam.go` file for loading the program and `analyzers.go` to call analyzers.
 The rest is organized in subfolders:
 - `astfuncs` contains functions for manipulating the Go AST,
 - `backtrace` implements the "backtrace" analysis,
 - `concurrency` contains the concurrency analyses,